smartcontractkit/ccip/integration-tests/ccip-tests/README.md

 make build_ccip_image image=chainlink-ccip tag=latest-dev # please choose the image and tag name as per your choice
 ```

+Currently, for local run the tests creates two new private geth networks and runs the tests on them.
+Running tests on testnet and mainnet is not supported yet for local run.
+Please refer to [Using remote kubernetes cluster](#using-remote-kubernetes-cluster) section for running the tests on live networks like testnet and mainnet.

 You can use the following command to run the tests locally with your specific chainlink image.

 #### Smoke Tests